bbauska/UC-Davis-JS-Basics/readme.md

   alt="1.09.
 JavaScript Variables Practice - Part 3." />
 <!-- ![](./images/media/image67.png){width="4.0in" height="2.2508552055993003in"} -->

-I&apos;m going to clear out my console here, press the clear button there, and then I&apos;m going to create a new variable, var myNum equals 10, We&apos;ll put that in there.
+<p>I&apos;m going to clear out my console here, press the clear button there,
+and then I&apos;m going to create a new variable, var myNum equals 10, We&apos;ll put that in there.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 68. differentiating between num and string (48) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->